-- staff on the school website and TeachersRead in the Policy folder - parents via the parent portal and the school website and on request a copy may be obtained from the School Office.
+- staff via the school website, TeachersRead in the Policy folder and on the school G-Drive - parents via the school website and on request a copy may be obtained from the School Office.

 The policy will be reviewed and amended every year.